Dave Rowntree: Law

-In July 2017 he was awarded an honorary doctorate in law by Greenwich University becoming Honorary Doctor of Laws (HonLLD).
+In July 2017, he was awarded an honorary doctorate in law by Greenwich University, becoming an Honorary Doctor of Laws (HonLLD).

 Labour candidate and councillor

-Rowntree has been a keen activist and supporter of the Labour Party since becoming a member in 2002 and has been chair of London's West End branch.
-In April 2007 he unsuccessfully contested the safe Conservative seat of Marylebone High Street on Westminster City Council.
-In July 2008, he fought the Labour-held seat of Church Street, a Labour stronghold since its creation in the 1960s, but a swing from Labour to the Conservatives of 14.1% meant that he was again unsuccessful, as the Conservatives gained the seat.
+Rowntree has been a keen activist and supporter of the Labour Party since becoming a member in 2002, and has been chair of London's West End branch.
+In April 2007, he unsuccessfully contested the safe Conservative seat of Marylebone High Street on Westminster City Council.
+In July 2008, he fought the Labour-held seat of Church Street, but was unsuccessful again.

-In February 2008, he was selected by the Cities of London and Westminster Constituency Labour Party to stand against Conservative MP Mark Field at the 2010 general election.
-He was defeated at that election.
-In 2011, Rowntree sought selection as Labour candidate for Norwich South.
-He lost to Clive Lewis, a journalist and former soldier, who went on to be elected as MP.
+In February 2008, he was selected by the Cities of London and Westminster Constituency Labour Party to stand against the incumbent Conservative MP Mark Field at the 2010 general election; Rowntree was defeated at that election.
+In 2011, he sought selection as the Labour candidate for Norwich South, but lost to Clive Lewis, a journalist and former soldier, who went on to be elected as the constituency's MP.

-In the Norfolk County Council election on 4 May 2017, he was elected as county councillor for the University ward in Norwich.
-He stood down before the 2021 election.
-In a statement on his website he said "It has been a joy and a privilege to represent the residents in University Ward, and I've made friendships here that will last a lifetime.
+In the Norfolk County Council election on 4 May 2017, Rowntree was elected as county councillor for the University ward in Norwich.
+He stood down before the 2021 election, due to the COVID-19 pandemic: in a statement on his website, he said "It has been a joy and a privilege to represent the residents in University Ward, and I've made friendships here that will last a lifetime.
 I hope that when this is all over, I can get back involved somehow."

+In March 2024, Rowntree was selected as Labour's prospective parliamentary candidate for the constituency of Mid Sussex in the 2024 general election.
+The seat is presently held by the Liberal Democrat MP Alison Bennett.
+Rowntree's campaign focused on housing and town centre regeneration.

 Political views

-Rowntree is a committed opponent of the death penalty and patron of Amicus, an organisation that provides legal representation to people on death row in the United States.
+Rowntree is an opponent of the death penalty and patron of Amicus, an organisation that provides legal representation to people on death row in the United States.

 In August 2014, Rowntree was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

+Rowntree supported the Terminally Ill Adults (End of Life) Bill.
+He called the current UK laws banning assisted dying "psychopathic" and said the laws show "absolutely no empathy for the sufferer".